 How do I choose the right workflow automation tool for my business?

-Quick Answer: Choose by assessing your team's technical skills, defining integration requirements, estimating workflow volume, and matching to a tool.
+Quick Answer: Choose by assessing the team's technical skills, defining integration requirements, estimating workflow volume, and matching to a tool.
 Non-technical teams should try Zapier or Make.
 Developer teams benefit from n8n, Pipedream, or Windmill.
 Microsoft organizations fit Power Automate.
-Always test 2-3 tools with your real workflows before committing.
+Always test 2-3 tools with real workflows before committing.

 How to Choose the Right Workflow Automation Tool